HowProgrammingWorks/SelfAssessment/Skills/Async.md

   - Concurrent programming
   - Parallel programming
   - Actor Model
-  - Thread
+  - Thread: 👂 heard
-  - Process
+  - Process: 👂 heard
 - Async contracts
-  - Callbacks
+  - Callbacks: 🖐️ used
-  - Callback-last-error-first
+  - Callback-last-error-first: 🖐️ used
   - Thenable
-  - Promise
+  - Promise: 🖐️ used
-  - Async/await
+  - Async/await: 🖐️ used
   - Future
   - Deferred
-  - Sync generator
+  - Sync generator: 🖐️ used
-  - Async Generator
+  - Async Generator: 👂 heard
-  - Async Iterator
+  - Async Iterator: 👂 heard
-  - Event
+  - Event: 🖐️ used
-  - Coroutine
+  - Coroutine: 🖐️ used
   - Goroutine
   - Signal
-  - Stream
+  - Stream: 🖐️ used
   - Chain of responsibility
-  - Middleware
+  - Middleware: 🖐️ used
   - Locks
 - Async adapters and utils
   - callbackify